 - Yes, you may transfer up to 6 credit hours.

 How do I go about getting my transfer credits accepted?

 - First you must decide which of your previous courses might transfer to Adams State.
-You can get information on our courses at (http://portal.adams.edu/) by selecting the link Course Catalog which is located at the top of the page.
+You can get information on our courses at (www.adams.edu/pubs/index.php) by selecting the link Online Academic Catalog.
 Then you need to call the adviser at 719-587-7768 (800-662-3382).
 The adviser will instruct you on what to do at this point.